 Walking through the narrow galleries of the catacomb you can see the wide variety of graves and decorations.
 Each tomb has a small mark to be recognized (often an object, such as a lamp, a coin, a fund of the cup, a necklace, a toy for a child, etc.).

-The Catacombs of Domitilla are among the largest in Rome: the complex includes a 4th century basilica and 17 km of tunnels and corridors structured on four different levels, for a total of 150,000 burials, arranged in niches, some of which are decorated with frescoes and bas-reliefs.
+One of the best catacombs in Rome are the Catacombs of Domitilla: they are among the largest ones, in fact the complex includes a 4th century basilica and 17 kilometers (10.5 miles) of tunnels and corridors structured on four different levels, for a total of 150,000 burials, arranged in niches, some of which are decorated with frescoes and bas-reliefs.
 They are considered among the best preserved and as such have provided an endless repertoire of information about the burial habits of ancient Romans.

-The original nucleus of the cemetery complex is identified in the so-called Crypto-porch, the hub of the extensive corridors that stretch for about 13 km.
+The original nucleus of the cemetery complex is identified in the so-called Crypto-porch, the hub of the extensive corridors that stretch for about 13 kilometers (8 miles).
 From the spiral staircase in the entrance, you will enter to a maze of tunnels with large arcs and plant roots coming out from the ceiling.

 In the corridors are several paintings depicting biblical episodes, including a fresco (considered one of the oldest existing) that portraits Saint Mary with the baby Jesus in her arms.
 At the bottom of the galleries are also several paintings representing the most important moments in the life of a woman whose identity is still unknown...
 There are many mysteries contained in these catacombs, and you can discover them through a guided tour!